Chapter 10 - Hazardous Materials, Hazardous Waste, and Contamination

 - Visual inspection of the subject properties and of adjoining properties; and

-- Documentation of research, observations and results of the environmental inquiry in a written report that specifically identifies any properties that will require invasive site investigations.
+- Documentation of research, observations, and results of the environmental inquiry in a written report that specifically identifies any properties that will require invasive site investigations.

 When there is regulatory oversight of a contaminated property or site, RPs (property owners and/or the entities responsible for possible contamination) are required to prepare several types of documents.
 Also, facilities that store and use hazardous materials and those that generate, treat, store, or dispose of hazardous waste are periodically inspected and the regulatory agencies prepare inspection reports.
 These documents are found in the public files of the regulatory agencies and provide critical information for a project's development and delivery process.
 Individual regulatory agencies have their own protocols for accessing their files.
 Some data are available online while others can only be accessed by making an appointment to visit a file room.
 Some examples of regulatory documents to review are:

-- Preliminary Endangerment Assessments (PEA)
+- Preliminary Environmental Assessments (PEA)

 - Facility Inspections